silversub/terraform/ansible/ansible.md

 **How do Ansible and Terraform work together?** </br>

-Ansible and Terraform are complimentary solutions, each addressing a key area of app and environment management.
+Ansible and Terraform are complimentary solutions, each addressing a key area of application and environment management.
 Terraform provides lifecycle management of infrastructure whereas Ansible helps you to provision and configure apps.

 ## Setting up a VPN connection and SSH authentication to access IBM Cloud infrastructure
 {: #setup_vpn}